 ‘Raspberry Shortcake’ requires regular pruning and upkeep, and may be more susceptible to disease than other varieties.
 Keep the soil moist, and do not allow it to dry out between waterings.

-‘Royalty’ will reach 3-4 feet tall at maturity, with an equal spread.
+‘Royalty’ will reach three to four feet tall at maturity, with an equal spread.
 And it even does well at high elevations, with some winter protection and consistent watering in the summertime.

-Everbearing types produce fruit on floricanes (or second-year canes) in the summer, typically in June or July.
-Then, they produce another harvest on primocanes in the fall.
+Everbearing types produce fruit on primocanes (first-year canes) in the fall.
+Floricanes (or second-year canes) may produce a harvest again the following summer, typically in June or July.
+Read more about primocanes vs floricanes here.

 These types tend to have a shorter stature, with sturdy canes that do not require support.

 This everbearing variety produces large golden-hued fruit, and the berries have a sweet flavor that’s described as almost tropical, with a hint of apricot.

 A disease resistant cultivar that grows vigorously, ‘Anne’ was awarded for having the best taste in a comparison of raspberry varieties by the Utah State University Cooperative Extension in 2013.

 Self-pollinating, you can expect harvests starting in July through the first frost, with improved flavor as the weather starts to cool off.
 As is the case for all patented varieties, propagation of this type is prohibited.

 Cold hardy and heat tolerant as well, plant in full sun in well-draining soil.
 Keep in mind that this cultivar is susceptible to root rot.